THIS IS THE

 The close-up below

-shows Pedro Altamirano with sleepy, relaxed eyes and a
+shows Pedro Altamirano with half-closed, relaxed eyes and a

 The small child at